 Formosan Blue Magpie

-How to Be a Respectful Birdwatcher
+How to Be Respectful While Birding in Taiwan

 As with all wildlife experiences, being respectful of the wildlife is incredibly important.
 Birding in Taiwan is no different, and there are some simple steps to take to ensure you are being a respectful birdwatcher.

 Most importantly, do not touch the birds, and avoid disturbing them, and especially do not disturb a bird’s nest.
 The safety of the birds always comes first, and the most common way to disturb a bird is with excessive noise and movement.
 Relax, observe from a distance, and enjoy.

 There are a few ways to ensure you keep a safe and respectful manner while birding in Taiwan.
 This may be a bit location dependent, but using a bird hide or a tower to view from a distance, relatively unseen, is a great way to watch birds.
 These will also keep you dry in rainy weather, or hidden from the sun in intense heat.

 Another is to respect the law of the land.
 If you are birding on public or private property, be respectful of the environment around you and any laws or regulations in place to keep it as pristine as possible.